hellenike/textbook/docs/topics/module5/conditions/index.md

 Instead, Greek presents conditional statements as either *more vivid* or *less vivid*.
 More vivid statements are confident claims: if the hypothesized "if" clause actually happens, then the apodosis states what will happen, and it's entirely possible that the "if" clause will take place.
 Less vivid statements, on the other, are more sceptical: *maybe* this will happen.
 (We address future less vivid statements in more detail in the section Beyond Lysias 1.)

 Future more vivid statements, like factual claims, use the future indicative in the apodosis.
 The protasis is introduced with the subordinating conjunction ἐάν, and its verb is in the subjunctive mood.
-As in other conditions, the tense of the subjunctive expresses aspect, with present tense for ongoing or repeated action and aorist tense for single, completed action.
+As in other conditions, the tense of the subjunctive expresses aspect, with present tense for ongoing or repeated action and aorist tense for a single, completed action.

 Here is the general formula: